Tencent/Hippy/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

+- Setting up your local environment to get started.
+You will need have [git](https://git-scm.com/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed locally, then run `npm install` to download all needed dependencies.
+These are detailed in the [Development Setup guide](https://github.com/Tencent/Hippy#getting-started).

 - Checkout a topic branch from the relevant branch, e.g. `master`, and merge back against that branch.

 - Test cases have been added/updated/passed for the code you will submit.